apigee/apigee-partner-se-bootcamp/labs/API Services Lesson 6 - Create a Node.js Proxy/README.md

-#API Services_ Lesson 6 - Create a Node.js Proxy
+#API Services: Lesson 6 - Create a Node.js Proxy

 ##Overview
 Node.js on Apigee Edge adds more programmability to the Edge API platform.
 Running on Edge, Node.js apps take advantage of Edge's enterprise-grade cloud operations like traffic management, security, deployment tools, revision control, logging, and analytics.
 Furthermore, you can leverage thousands of third-party Node.js modules in your APIs.